 Historic Photo - Below: A clump of Yellow Lady's-slipper, var. makasin, in the Woodland Garden on June 6, 1957.
 Photo from a Kodachrome slide taken by Martha Crone.
-Photo courtesy Minnesota Historical Society, Martha Crone Collection.
+Photo courtesy Martha Crone Collection, MHS.

 Notes: While the larger flowered variety, C. parviflorum var. pubescens, is indigenous to the Garden area of Wirth Park, the smaller flowered variety was introduced to the Garden.
 Eloise Butler first planted it in 1911 with plants obtained from Gillett's Nursery in North Carolina.
-She got more in 1919 from an area around 6th ave.
+She got more in 1915 and more in 1919 from an area around 6th ave.
 No. in Minneapolis.
-Martha Crone planted it a number of times beginning in 1933, '34 and '36.
+Martha Crone must have loved the plant as she planted it numerous times beginning in 1933, then in '34, '36, '47, '48, '49, '50, '55, '56, and '57.
 She generally obtained her plants from wild areas - those in '33 from near Anoka.
 Cypripediums are difficult to grow via transplanting due to their root system.
 One must not expect to have a long-lived clump.
-The species was still present in the Garden at the time of Martha Crone's 1951 census, but died out sometime thereafter.
-Ken Avery replanted it in 1962 and it again died out.
+The species died out sometime and Ken Avery replanted it in 1962 and it again died out.
 Cary George reported planting several clumps received from Friends Board member Mel Duoos in 1993.
 It has not been replanted in recent history.

 Both varieties are native to Minnesota in the old woods band from Blue Earth County in the SE to Clay County in the NW.
 In Minnesota the larger flowered variety is more commonly found although the Minnesota Department of Natural Resources lists 59 counties in which the smaller flowered variety has been located.
 Because of its habitat requirement, the var. makasin has less geographic distribution in North America than its larger flowered cousin.
 While it is found in most of Canada, it is not found in the U.S. south of of line from Iowa to New Jersey.
 It has been reported in Colorado and California but not widespread.